About Melissa Treinkman

 RESEARCH, PUBLICATIONS & PRESENTATIONS

-Melissa's scholarly papers have been published in the peer-reviewed Journal of Singing and the Journal of Voice.
-She has presented her research at conferences given by the Voice Foundation, the National Association of Teachers of Singing, Northwest Voice Conference, The Fall Voice Conference, and the Pan American Vocology Association.
+Melissa's scholarly papers have been published in the peer-reviewed Journal of Singing, the Journal of Voice, and the Musical Theatre Educators' Alliance Journal.
+She has presented her research at conferences given by the Voice Foundation, the National Association of Teachers of Singing, the Association for Popular Music Education, Northwest Voice Conference, The Fall Voice Conference, and the Pan American Vocology Association.
 Melissa was the 2020 recipient of the Voice Foundation's Sataloff Award for Young Investigators and she was the first researcher to win the award in the category of vocal pedagogy.
 She currently serves as an associate editor of the Journal of Singing, where she is the author of "The Vocal Point" column.

 EDUCATION & ADVANCED TRAINING